cncf/mentoring/README.md

 -	Recommended Skills: C/C++, Lua, Tensorflow
 -	Mentor(s): Mark Stemm (@mstemm), Loris Degioanni (@ldegio), Michael Ducy (@mfdii)

+#### Prometheis Metrics Exporter

+-	Description: Export Prometheus metrics for Falco events and alerts such as: Total rules triggered; Events dropped; Count of rules triggered by: rule name, rule event source, rule tag; Alerts sent; Alerts failed to send: Total, by output.
+-	Recommended Skills: C/C++, Lua, Understanding of Prometheus Metrics format and best practices
+-	Mentor(s): Mark Stemm (@mstemm), Loris Degioanni (@ldegio), Michael Ducy (@mfdii)

+#### Performance Analysis and Optimization

+-	Description: Analyze the performance of Falco in regards to the number of events that can be processed by the Falco engine.
+Document the existing performance constraints of Falco.
+Optimize the Falco engine to increase the throughput of the Falco engine and provide an analysis of the performance improvements implemented with before and after metrics.
+-	Recommended Skills: C/C++, Lua, Understanding of performance analysis
+-	Mentor(s): Mark Stemm (@mstemm), Loris Degioanni (@ldegio), Michael Ducy (@mfdii)

+#### Falco rules profiles for applications and security benchmarks

+-	Description: Create Falco rules for common applications and security benchmarks such as CIS benchmarks.
+Rules should allow access to common files, folders, processes, and network ports based on profiling of applications.
+-	Recommended Skills: Understanding of common Applications and Security Benchmarks
+-	Mentor(s): Mark Stemm (@mstemm), Michael Ducy (@mfdii)

 ### Cortex

 Cortex is an open-source project providing horizontally scalable, multi-tenant, long term storage for [Prometheus](https://prometheus.io/).
 You can find the project at [https://github.com/cortexproject/cortex](https://github.com/cortexproject/cortex).